obiwan87/odin-intellij/README.md

 Odin [Install page](https://odin-lang.org/docs/install/).

 ### Creating a New Project

+[!IMPORTANT]
+Rider does not support creating new projects.
+If you're using Rider, create a new empty solution and manually add a folder for your Odin "project."

+[!WARNING]
+If you open an Odin project created with an IDE other than Rider in Rider, you may encounter unexpected behavior related to source and collection roots.
+You can still open such projects in Rider, but first, unmark all source and collection roots in a non-Rider IDE to avoid issues.

 Use the "New Project..." wizard in IntelliJ to create a blank Odin project.
 The default project structure will look like this: